dpsciarrino/link-reporter/README.md

-# link-reporter
+# Link Reporter
-Helper program for managing affiliate links.
+A helper program for managing affiliate links.